Funding | Jobs | Conferences | Workshops | Journals

-Below is a list of workshops or courses which focus on studying, training in, providing professional experience, or facilitating networking in any fields related to Southeast Asia.
-These are differentiated from academic or professional conferences.
-These workshops/courses may or may not provide funding.
-For funded opportunities, click here.
+Workshops or courses which focus on studying, training in, providing professional experience, or facilitating networking in any fields related to Southeast Asia.

 Please note that in light of the unpredictable developments of the COVID-19 Pandemic, all events, conferences, and workshops are subject to change.
 Please check with the organizers for the latest updates.

 UPDATE: The Southeast Asian Studies Summer Institute (SEASSI) at the University of Wisconsin-Madison, June 15 to August 7, SEASSI will only be offering synchronous distance language teaching, and no face-to-face instruction, this summer due to Covid-19.
 SEASSI will also be prioritizing instruction of intermediate and advanced level languages, and does not expect to offer any introductory level language instruction.